Methodism vs Pentecostalism: What the Difference?

 All spiritual gifts are in operation today, including tongues, healing, and prophecysomeall

-• Some Methodists are cessationists (from the word “cease”), which means that they believe that the so-called miraculous gifts like speaking in tongues, healing, and prophecy are no longer operational, but were only for the first-century church.
+• Some Methodists are cessationists (from the word “cease”).
+They believe that the so-called miraculous gifts like speaking in tongues, healing, and prophecy are no longer operational but were only for the first-century church.

-• Other Methodists are continuationists (from the word “continue”), which means that they believe that the so-called miraculous gifts are operational and are available to all generations of the church.
+• Other Methodists are continuationists (from the word “continue”), meaning they believe that the so-called miraculous gifts are operational and available to all generations of the church.

 Methodism and Pentecostalism have many similarities because they are both under the umbrella of Protestant Christianity.
-Yet their respective origins, organizations, and beliefs reflect important differences.
+Yet their respective origins, organizations, and beliefs reflect essential differences.
 (Also see Why Do Methodists Change Pastors?)

 FounderJohn Wesley (1703-1791)there is no single founder